possibly-wrong/blackjack/readme.txt

 the Blackjack game (see above).

 There are two additional options not available in the game.
-The first is the playing strategy for split hands, which may be allowed to differ from "pre-split" strategy (CDP) or not (CDZ-, as in the game).
+The first is the playing strategy for split hands, which may be any of three
+possibilities:

+1. CDZ-, or composition-dependent zero-memory, where "pre-split" optimal strategy is also applied to all split hands (this is the default used in the game);
+2. CDP1, where post-split strategy is optimized for the first split hand and then applied to all subsequent splits; or
+3. CDP, where post-split strategy is allowed to vary as a function of the number of additional pair cards removed.

 The second additional option is the payoff for blackjack, which is normally 1.5 (3:2).

 Once basic strategy for the selected rule variations has been computed, enter the name of a file in which to save the basic strategy table.